macromeer/macromeer.github.io/README.md

-## 🌐 Welcome to My Website!
+## Welcome to My Website! 🌐

-I'm an early-career postdoctoral researcher specializing in data-driven mechanistic elucidation of the cellular coordination of biological tissue processes.
-My expertise lies in computational analysis and modeling, with a focus on microscopy image processing.
-Currently, I'm investigating cell behavior in injured zebrafish hearts to gain insights into the tissue regenerative process. 🐠❤️
+I am an early-career postdoctoral researcher focused on the quantitative analysis of tissue-level biological processes, with expertise in computational modeling of intercellular coordination mechanisms and advanced digital image analysis of microscopy data.
+Currently, I am analyzing cellular dynamics in damaged cardiac tissue to uncover cellular mechanisms of zebrafish heart regeneration. 🔬🖥️🐟❤️

 ## **Experience**
 - **Postdoc** (2023 - Present)